Compute Engine

 NaN

-if there is enough information to perform the evaluation, but a literal argument is out of range or not of the expected type.Also return
+if there is enough information to perform the evaluation, but a literal argument is out of range or not of the expected type.Use the value of

 ce.numericMode